This article was originally published in November 2016

-Despite the latest episode of Game of Thrones being just a few mouse clicks away, students looking to save a quick buck may want to think twice before pirating the popular fantasy television series while connected to campus WiFi.
+Despite the last season of Game of Thrones being just a few mouse clicks away, students looking to save a quick buck may want to think twice before pirating the popular fantasy television series while connected to campus WiFi.

 The illicit infringers aren’t just misbehaving students.
 Many post-secondary institutions forward these notices to staff and faculty, as well.